kongondo/FieldtypeMatrix/README.md

 This module is useful if you wish to save data in a **2D-matrix(grid)table**.
-The matrix table is made up of row and column headers of pages whose individual intersections form the 'matrix values' In this **alpha version**, pages for building the rows/columns are only selectable at the Field setup level (via a normal ProcessWire selector).
+The matrix table is made up of row and column headers of pages whose individual intersections form the 'matrix values'

+In this **alpha version**, pages for building the rows/columns are only selectable at the Field setup level (Details Tab) (via a normal ProcessWire selector).
 Rows and column pages data are stored as their respective page->id.
 Matrix-values store any data (varchar(255)).
 This means that currently, to create different matrices, you would have to create a new field for each.
 This may change in the future to allow reusability of the same field across different pages (similar to ProcessWire Page Fields).